cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 While `PbtsEnableHeight` is set to `0`, the network will adopt the legacy BFT Time algorithm.

-When `PbtsEnableHeight` is set to `H > 0`, the network switch to the PBTS algorithm from height `H`.
+When `PbtsEnableHeight` is set to a height `H > 0`, the network will switch to the PBTS algorithm from height `H`.
-The network will adopt the legacy BFT algorithm until height `H - 1`, and blocks produced until height `H - 1` will be validated using BFT Time.
+The network will still adopt the legacy BFT Time algorithm to produce and validate block timestamps until height `H - 1`.
 The enable height `H` must be a future height, i.e., larger than the current blockchain height.